 Development of a Nonconforming Lot

-A. An undeveloped lot, tract, parcel, site or division of land which was established in accordance with local and state subdivision requirements prior to the effective date of the Act or this Program may be developed if permitted by other land use regulations of the Town if such development conforms to all other requirements of this Program and the Act.
+A. An undeveloped lot, tract, parcel, site, or division of land located landward of the ordinary high water mark which was established in accordance with local and state subdivision requirements prior to the effective date of the Town’s Shoreline Master Program, but which does not conform to the present lot size standards, may be developed if permitted by other Town land use regulations and so long as such development conforms to all other requirements of the Town’s Shoreline Master Program and the Shoreline Management Act.

 B. When lot size would prevent development of a nonconforming lot consistent with the applicable buffer or setback requirements, the Administrator may authorize development under the following conditions: